 We have a small stereo system as well as a Bluetooth speaker that is more than enough to fill our space with sound.
-We encourage you to bring your own music (on CD or electronic device) and ask that you have someone to manage your music for you.
+We encourage you to bring your own music (on Bluetooth-compatible device or CD) and ask that you have someone to manage your music for you.
 Live music sounds amazing in our chapel.
 We can refer musicians for you to contact.

 Our chapel comes pre-decorated; however you can bring your own as well.
-Please be aware the chapel has already been decorated with ‘themes’ from the four seasons.
 You may want to augment or change our decorations.
 All we ask is that you use no tacks, no staples, and no tape.
 In short, nothing may be fastened to the wall.
 Please use ribbons or string etc., because of the historical nature of the building.

 We do not allow candles for decoration.
 We have a supply of realistic looking battery-operated candles.
 If you would like to have a unity candle as part of your ceremony, please discuss this with our staff.

 Yes.
-There are two new restrooms just down stairs at the entrance foyer near the coat closet.
+There are two restrooms just downstairs at the entrance foyer near the coat closet.

 At this time—no. As a historic building it was built with the charms and standards of another era.
 We have restored the building to its original beauty, and as we continue to update the facility it will be made accessible.